ghouston/tofuhash/readme.txt

  puts h[:mixedCaseString]  #=> "string"
  puts h[11]                #=> "number"

-Version:: 0.1.0 A useful and well tested subset of Hash methods is available.
+Version:: 1.0.0 A well tested, complete version which support all Hash methods.

 Tested to work with:
 Ruby 1.8.6
 Ruby 1.9.1

-How is TofuHash differenct than Hash?
+How is TofuHash different than Hash?
 * TofuHash wraps the key into a TofuKey which is used internally inside TofuHash.
   The TofuKey defines new behavior for handling the key.
 By default it will treat Symbol, String, and uppercase vs downcase as the same.
 This